-The Coast Guard is issuing this temporary rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
+The Coast Guard is issuing this temporary rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5

+U.S.C.
 553(b)).
 This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are "impracticable, unnecessary, or contrary to the public interest."
 Under 5 U.S.C.
 553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because it is impracticable.
-A safety zone is necessary to facilitate safe salvage operations surrounding a capsized vessel that has garnered high media interest and is in a location frequented by commercial and recreational vessel traffic.
-Immediate action is needed to respond to the potential safety hazards associated with recovery salvage operations.
-We must establish this safety zone by August 2, 2021 and lack sufficient time to provide a reasonable comment period and then consider those comments before issuing the rule.
+A safety zone is necessary to facilitate search and rescue and salvage operations surrounding a capsized vessel.
+Immediate action is needed to respond to the potential safety hazards associated with recovery operations.
+We we must establish this safety zone by April 14, 2021 and and lack sufficient time to provide a reasonable comment period and then consider those comments before issuing the rule.

 Under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
-Delaying the effective date of this rule would be contrary to the public interest because immediate action is needed to ensure the safety of vessels transiting the area and support continue ongoing recovery salvage operations.
+Delaying the effective date of this rule would be against the public interest because immediate action is needed to respond to an ongoing search and rescue and salvage operations.